TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/current_sense/current_sense.md

 ICSS %SDFM is a sigma delta interface for phase current measurement in high-performance motor and servo drives.
 During Sigma delta decimation filtering (SDDF), the PRU hardware provides hardware integrators that do the accumulation part of Sinc filtering, while the ICSS %SDFM firmware does the differentiation part.

+\note This implementation using SD input/output mode of PRU-ICSS.
+Refer \ref PRUICSS_SD_MODE for more details.

 ## Features Supported
 - 3 %SDFM channels on a single PRU core
 - Normal Current (NC) for data read: SINC3 filter with an Over-Sampling Ratio (OSR) ranging from 8 to 256